barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 I struggled to understand many of the blogs I read because they didn't use an example.
 So I hope to illustrate MCMC using a concrete example.
 That said, I found [this blog](https://twiecki.io/blog/2015/11/10/mcmc-sampling/) to do a pretty good job of explaining the algorithm.

 Let's say we want to model daily SPY returns.
+I actually did a first draft of this that tried to model them as a normal distribution.
+The results were lackluster.
+I'd normally include them for transparency sake, but in the interest of brevity, I'm excluding them.
+The point is that I tried one type of model first, didn't like it, and tried again with a second model.

+So we're going to model the returns as a t-distribution.
+To be honest, I don't know if this is bad practice, since I think t-distributions are meant to be stand-ins for normal distributions when you don't have a lot of data.

-For starters, we can say daily returns are normally distributed.
-We don't have any data to look at right now, but we have some rough assumptions about how markets work, so let's go from there: we could say the mean $$\mu$$ is 0 and the standard deviation $$\sigma$$ is 0.01 - or, in other words, 1%.
+We don't have any data to look at right now, but we have some rough assumptions about how markets work, so let's go from there: we could say the mean $$\mu$$ is 0 and the standard deviation $$\sigma$$ is 0.01 - or, in other words, 1%. t-distributions also have a degrees-of-freedom (DF) parameter, but I'm less interested in fitting that for now (you can feel free too, I'm just taking a lazy shortcut).
+Let's say DF=20.

 But let's be a bit more realistic.
 We definitely _don't_ know the best values for $$\mu$$ and $$\sigma$$.
 Why should we pretend that we do by choosing a single value for each?
 Instead, let's admit uncertainty and instead describe $$\mu$$ and $$\sigma$$ probabilistically.

-We can assume for now that their distributions are normal.
-Note that these normal distributions are _not_ related to our normal distribution of the data.
-The data distribution model family could be anything - skew-normal, beta, etc - and we'd still probably want to model our parameters as normally distributed.
-Unless you have some reason to think your guess about your parameters is biased, then a normal distribution is a very reasonable "shape" to describe your parameters.
-(TODO - is this true? if so then why bother with MCMC at all? you can easily integrate a normal)
+For $$mu$$, we can model it as a normal distribution.
+For $$sigma$$, since it's non-negative, we can model is as a half-normal distribution.
+We'll try to choose reasonable parameters for these, but again, these are prior models, so there's a good chance our choices will be bad.

+So we have

+$$y \sim t(\mu, \sigma, DF=50)$$

-So let's say $$\mu \sim \mathcal{N}(0, 0.01)$$ and $$\sigma \sim \mathcal{N}(0.01, 0.005)$$.
+$$\mu ~ \mathcal{N}(0, 0.01)$$

-Why did I pick those values?
-I don't really know!
-They're just a best guess for now.
-I know from previous experience that the mean can't be _that_ far from 0, and I know that the standard deviation can't be _that_ far from 1%.

-So basically we're saying that on average, we expect the daily return for SPY to be 0, with a standard deviation of 1%.
-This might not be a very good guess, but we don't have much to go off of yet except for our own past experience.
+$$\sigma \sim h(0, 0.01)$$

 Once we fit it with data and generate a posterior, we'll have a better model.
 And that's the whole point, after all.

 So let's say we've collected data.
 We have the daily returns for SPY going back the last 10 years.

+- TODO explain how we can't plot our model, instead need to sample - and i'm skipping ahead by doing so

 If we plot them as a histogram along with our prior model:

 ![prior-vs-data](https://user-images.githubusercontent.com/1283020/127808316-a4260fe8-9882-4e6e-a489-bc9cf799e675.png)